Islamic manuscripts: Evolution of Qur'anic Calligraphy and Technique

-Manuscripts of the Qu'ran have been created and copied since the Umayyad period (661-750.)
+Manuscripts of the Qu'ran have been created and copied since the Umayyad period (661–750CE).
 Over the course of this period, copies of Qur'anic manuscripts were produced in Damascus and were named the "Damascus papers."
 Some parts of the Damascus Papers contained hijazi script which was unique to each calligrapher's writing style.
 Hijazi script disregarded the use of short vowels and was created to serve as a memory aid to reciters.
 Manuscripts with Hijazi script also utilized the rules of scripto continua and displayed no decoration or ornamentation.
-Under the reign of Umayyad caliph, Abd-al-Malik (685-705), Qur'anic script was standardized and inserted onto other surfaces such as marble as a way to promote Arabic in the region.
+Under the reign of Umayyad caliph, Abd-al-Malik (685–705), Qur'anic script was standardized and inserted onto other surfaces such as marble as a way to promote Arabic in the region.
 One example of marble inscription is seen inside the Dome of the Rock in Jerusalem.
 When paper-making set its course towards central Asia, paper became the preferred material setting for Qur'anic manuscripts.
 The use of paper amplified the development of new writing styles and motivated calligraphers to heighten the manuscripts' aesthetic appeal.
-Kufic script had been used as the main style of scripture until about 1200.
+Kufic script had been used as the main style of scripture until about 1200 CE.
 After the turn of the 13th century, calligraphers began to prefer writing styles such as naskh to transcribe the Qu'ran.
 Before the fourteenth century, calligraphers were responsible for both the text and illumination of Qur'anic manuscripts until the artwork became more complex and required its own specialist.